So How Many More CSMs Do We Need?

 We start by working back from the customer.
 Every customer has stakeholders: at least one, usually many and often 10,000’s all of whom are engaged with a vendor’s solution in some way.
 The majority will be users, people who simply work with the system to do their job: these are the people who interact with the use cases and so deliver the **outcomes** a solution is designed to provide.
 They represent the final part of the branching network and are the ultimate target of the efforts of a CS function.

 The next branch is either the customer success manager or the scale programme through which the customer’s deployment team are supported by the vendor.
-This is the primary channel through which information is passed to the customer.
+This is the primary channel through which information is passed to the customer and ensuring this is optimised for delivery and collection is vital.
 One step further back still we arrive at the segment to which that customer belongs (Global, Enterprise, Scale etc) before finally we arrive at the customer success function itself: the ultimate source of the consolidated knowledge, experience, information, process and procedures with which a company supports the success of its customers.

 This is easy to illustrate in a simple graphic.